GururOzatmaca/plaincv/README.md

 **A CV is one page of text.
 Why does making one eat an afternoon?**

 PlainCV is a CV builder with no account, no server and no forms.
 Click the text on the page and type.
-The page you edit *is* the PDF that comes out; that is not a promise, it is a test that runs.
+The page you edit *is* the PDF that comes out.

 Live at **[plaincv.net](https://plaincv.net)**.